AxelVincent/AxelVincent/README.md

   _Playlist maker using the spotify recommendation algorithm (made with Express/React/Railway)_
 - [Baby Shower Club](https://www.babyshower.club/)
   _Affiliation marketing website on baby products (made with Webflow and automated using Figma for Webflow)_

+Currently working on a lead generation tool, see you end of October for the release ✌️

 <!--
 **AxelVincent/AxelVincent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.